cosmicCode42/Armings-Fellowship-MP1/README.md

 ### Colours

-The background colour (rgba(255, 235, 205, 0.6)) and black text for the main body was chosen for its simplicity and resemblance to parchment.
-The header and footer use firebrick red (#b22222) as a background colour and 0ff-white (#fafafa) text, for a pleasing contrast.
+The background colour (rgba(255, 235, 205, 0.6)) and black text for the main body was chosen for its simplicity and resemblance to yellowed paper or parchment.
+The header and footer use firebrick red (#b22222) as a background colour and off-white (#fafafa) text, for a pleasing contrast.

 ### Images